A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

-\item[rule based] \forexample decision tree; or if-then, binary, m-of-n, or hyperplane rules (cf.~\cite{hailesilassie_rule_2016}) \begin{examples} The mentioned exemplary rule-extraction methods DeepRED~\cite{zilke_deepred_2016} and VIA~\cite{thrun_extracting_1995}, as well as decision tree extractors TREPAN~\cite{craven_extracting_1995}, Concept Tree~\cite{renard_concept_2019} and C4.5~\cite{quinlan_c4_1993} all provide global, rule-based output.
-For further rule extraction examples we refer the reader to the comprehensive surveys \cite{hailesilassie_rule_2016,wang_comparative_2018,augasta_rule_2012} on the topic, and the survey \cite{wang_empirical_2018} for recurrent DNNs. \examplemethod{LIME-Aleph~\cite{rabold_explaining_2018}} An example of a local rule-extractor is the recent LIME-Aleph~\cite{rabold_explaining_2018} approach, which generates a local explanation in the form of first-order logic rules.
+\item[Rule-based,] \forexample, decision tree; or if-then, binary, m-of-n, or hyperplane rules (\cf \cite{hailesilassie_rule_2016}); \begin{examples} The mentioned exemplary rule-extraction methods DeepRED~\cite{zilke_deepred_2016} and VIA~\cite{thrun_extracting_1995}, as well as decision tree extractors TREPAN~\cite{craven_extracting_1995}, Concept Tree~\cite{renard_concept_2019}, and C4.5~\cite{quinlan_c4_1993} all provide global, rule-based output.
+For further rule extraction examples, we refer the reader to the comprehensive surveys \longcite{hailesilassie_rule_2016,wang_comparative_2018,augasta_rule_2012} on the topic and the survey by \longcite{wang_empirical_2018} for recurrent DNNs. \examplemethod{LIME-Aleph~\cite{rabold_explaining_2018}} An example of a local rule-extractor is the recent LIME-Aleph approach by \longcite{rabold_explaining_2018}, which generates a local explanation in the form of first-order logic rules.
 This is learned using inductive logic programming (ILP)~\cite{cropper_turning_2020} trained on the symbolic knowledge about a set of semantically similar examples.
-Due to the use of ILP, the approach is limited to tabular input data and classification outputs, but just as LIME it is model-agnostic. \examplemethod{NBDT~\cite{wan_nbdt_2020}} A similar approach is followed by NBDT~\cite{wan_nbdt_2020} (Neural-Backed Decision Trees).
-They assume that the concept embeddings of super-categories are represented by the mean of their sub-category vectors (\forexample the mean of \enquote{cat} and \enquote{dog} should be \enquote{animal with four legs}).
-This is used to infer from bottom-to-top a decision tree where the nodes are super-categories and the leaves are the classification classes.
-At each node it is decided which of the sub-nodes best applies to the image.
-As embedding for a leaf concept (an output classes) they suggest to take the weights connecting the penultimate layer to a class output, and as similarity measure for the categories they use dot-product (cf.~Net2Vec and TCAV). \end{examples}
+Due to the use of ILP, the approach is limited to tabular input data and classification outputs, but just like LIME, it is model-agnostic. \examplemethod{NBDT~\cite{wan_nbdt_2020}} A similar approach is followed by NBDT (Neural-Backed Decision Trees).
+Here, \longcite{wan_nbdt_2020} assume that the concept embeddings of super-categories are represented by the mean of their sub-category vectors (\forexample, the mean of \enquote{cat} and \enquote{dog} should be \enquote{animal with four legs}).
+This is used to infer from bottom-to-top a decision tree where the nodes are super-categories, and the leaves are the classification classes.
+At each node, it is decided which of the sub-nodes best applies to the image.
+As embedding for a leaf concept (an output class), they suggest taking the weights connecting the penultimate layer to a class output, and as similarity measure for the categories, they use dot-product (\cf Net2Vec and TCAV). \end{examples}